BalbirSlubana/agentlead/README.md

 # agent marketer app based on laravel framework

-# Database file already included change the database name according to you.
+Database file already included change the database name according to you.
-# contact for any help.